rubenwardy/food/README.md

 Exceptions:

 * Baked potato texture by Doc, WTFPL
+* Various other textures by Flipsels, WTFPL
 * Dough, flour and wheat textures from default farming mod, WTFPL
-* Egg and milk textures from Mobf, CC BY SA

-Have I missed out credit?
-Please tell me.